Time Rated Services

-The starting and stopping can be accompanied by an additional action linked to the table where the order is placed.
-In the case of pool, it can be putting the light on over the table during the playtime: by default, the lights are off, when the service is started, the light turns on, when the service is stopped, the light goes off.
-This creates a restriction — no more than one concurrently running service per table.
-For now, this restriction applies to all tables regardless of whether such additional actions are set or not.
-In later versions, this restriction will not apply to the tables or services with no links to external devices.
+Starting and stopping the service may be accompanied by an additional action tied to the table on which the order is placed.
+In the case of billiards, this may involve turning on the lighting above the table during the game: initially, the light is off, the service is started — the light turns on, stopped — it goes out.
+This leads to a limitation — no more than one service can be started on a table.
+Currently, this limitation applies to all tables regardless of whether such additional actions are configured.
+In future versions, this limitation will not apply to tables or services that do not have ties to external devices.

-The service price may depend on the day of the week and change with time.
-There are two rate types:
+The cost of the service may depend on the day of the week and change over time.
+Two pricing options are possible:

-The time is tracked according to the following rules:
+Time accounting is conducted according to the following rules:

 Service

-IOrderServiceItem — order item that corresponds to the time-based service.
-It is located in the IOrder.Items collection together with food items (IOrderCookingItem).
-A pay-per-time service is given as the (IProduct) product on the menu with the ProductType.Service type and has the IProduct.RateSchedule charging parameters (if charging parameters are not set, the service has no time-based rates and can be added to the order and paid as a regular item).
+IOrderServiceItem — an order item corresponding to a time-based service.
+It is located in the collection IOrder.Items alongside dishes that can be prepared (IOrderCookingItem).
+In the menu, the time-based service corresponds to a product (IProduct) with the type ProductType.Service and has pricing parameters IProduct.RateSchedule (if pricing parameters are not set, it is a service without time-based pricing, it is added to the order and paid for like a regular dish).

 Service Period